x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/non-delivery-reports-in-exchange-online/fix-error-code-5-7-12-in-exchange-online.md

       - Clear the check box for **Require all senders to be authenticated**.
       - Choose the radio button for **Selected senders**.
       - Click **+ Add sender**
-      - In the **Accept messages from** screen, select and add the external senders and the all internal users group.
+      - In the **Accept messages from** screen, select and add the external senders and the "all internal users" group.

    6. When you're finished, click **Confirm**.